deepak45227/entity_pan_extrect_from_pdf/README.md

 This project extracts PAN numbers and corresponding Names/Organisations from large, unstructured PDF documents such as SEBI orders, financial notices, and compliance reports.

+Divide the data into 2 chunks take 3 attempts sending tokens gemini , pause in betwwen next attempt  , use diffrent models of gemini and final output csv

 It uses:

 - Gemini AI (Google’s LLM)